 Collisions with bridges and other infrastructure are a frequent type of accident in European inland shipping.
 Various sources show that in a very large number of cases the human factor is the primary cause of these accidents.

-Following the above, EBU/ESO (collaborating in the IWT Platform), IVR and the Dutch Ministry of Infrastructure and Watermanagement commissioned the Intergo research agency to conduct a study titled “human factors root causes of accidents in inland navigation”.
+Following the above, EBU/ESO (collaborating in the IWT Platform), IVR and the Dutch Ministry of Infrastructure and Water management commissioned the Intergo research agency to conduct a study titled “Human factors root causes of accidents in inland navigation”.
 A good analysis of the causes of the incidents, which can form the basis for potential measures to be taken, is desirable.
-The research consists of 2 phases and IVR, EBU / ESO (IWT Platform) and the Dutch delegation are pleased to report that phase 1 has recently been completed and the results of this research phase can be shared.
+The research consists of 2 phases and IVR, EBU/ESO (IWT Platform) and the Dutch delegation are pleased to report that phase 1 has recently been completed and the results of this research phase can be shared.
 Please find below a brief explanation of the different phases.
 Also the follow-up study is to be discussed.

-Phase 1: Data- en expert analysis
+Phase 1: Data expert analysis

 Phase 1 is a desk study of available statistical data.
 This phase consists of identifying and prioritizing the main causes of selected categories of inland navigation accidents (ship-ship collisions, ship-object collisions, etc.) in the Netherlands, Belgium and Germany.
 The findings from all analyses are aggregated in five concluding topics being the impact of human factors in incidents, processes within the vessel/wheelhouse, organizational processes, infrastructural issues, and environmental factors.
 The conclusion that human factors account for about 70-80% of all incidents was also proven in this study.
-A major root cause was (mis)communication as this was identified in 40 percent of the cases of the Dutch SOS-database.
+A major root cause was (mis)communication as this was identified in 40% of the cases of the Dutch SOS database.
 This was also recognized by the Sailing for Excellence focus group, a group of experts who shared their ideas and opinions during a meeting in September 2020.
 Another factor that was decisive in the number of accidents is the time of day and month of the year as this is also linked to factors like fatigue and distraction.
 The Sailing for Excellence focus group explicitly demanded attention for organizational culture as this can also be possibly linked to factors like work pressure, fatigue and distraction.
-This factor will be more analyzed in-depth in the follow up study.
+This factor will be more analysed in-depth in the follow up study.

 Dutch report: Menselijke factoren aan de basis van ongevallen in de binnenvaart